A Guide to the Key Neighborhoods in San Miguel de Allende

 San Antonio

 San Antonio is known for its diversity and community feel.
 The neighborhood blends local families, long-term residents, and international homeowners, creating a dynamic environment.
 In recent years, many new restaurants, cafés, and bakeries have opened along Sterling Dickinson, adding to the area’s growing appeal.
 San Antonio offers a wide range of housing styles and price points and continues to attract buyers who want a lively but still residential setting close to Centro.
+Learn more in our San Antonio Neighborhood guide.

 Balcones